graveyard/gearman-node/mocks/README.md

 # Mocks

-When testing software that depends on Gearman, it's useful to have objects that resemble the various Gearman classes.
+When testing software that depends on Gearman, it's useful to have objects that resemble the various `gearman-coffee` classes.
-Usually, if you're testing a Gearman worker, you'll want to pass it a MockWorker of some type.
+Usually, if you're testing a Gearman worker, you'd like to avoid running a Gearman server and instead give it a mock to communicate with.
 If you're testing something that involves a Gearman client, you'll want to mock out the response of `client.submitJob` and the the behavior of that job.